0Ankit0/LMS/docs/08-Admin-Workflows.md

 # 8. Detailed Admin Workflows

-This document provides detailed, step-by-step guides for complex administrative tasks within the LMS.
+This document provides detailed, step-by-step guides for complex administrative tasks within the LMS, many of which are crucial for managing the student lifecycle.

 ## 1. Workflow: End-to-End Course Creation